junwatu/recipe-nutritional-analysis/blog/README.md

 }
 ```

-You can get all the nutritions analysis data by call the `/nutritions` route.
+You can get all the nutrition analysis data by calling the `/nutritions` route.

 ## Conclusion

-This is a simple prototipe for nutritional analysis for the food recipe.
-You can make manu improvements such as build a mobile client and build better REST API features.
+This is a simple prototype for nutritional analysis of the food recipe.
+You can make many improvements such as building a mobile client and building better REST API features.